varghese25/Git-Command/README.md

 * git brach // it will show all branch    *main / myworkings * means current branch<br>

-Note : Main branch varghese.py without any code. myworkings branch varghese.py withcode when you switch between branch the files as to reload. example : main branch varghese.py to myworkings branch it says to reoad.<br>
+> [!IMPORTANT]  : Main branch varghese.py without any code. myworkings branch varghese.py withcode when you switch between branch the files as to reload. example : main branch varghese.py to myworkings branch it says to reoad.<br>